- May 2017: Workshop on Analyzing Artistic Style using our WINGS workflow system

-- April 2017: Our paper on Quantifying Reproducibility has been selected for the inaugural Datasets Collection for PLOS ONE's first ten years
+- April 2017: Our paper on Quantifying Reproducibility inaugural Datasets Collection for PLOS ONE's first ten years

 - February 2017: Tutorial at AAAI 2017: Learn to Write a Scientific Paper of the Future: Reproducible Research, Open Science, and Digital Scholarship